-All the Infrastructure Managers of RFC North Sea-Mediterranean consider that ETCS will replace in the mid run or in the long run, the national control command systems in use, and will hence provide a solution to the obsolescence of these legacy systems.
+All the Infrastructure Managers of RFC North Sea-Mediterranean consider that ETCS will replace in the mid-term or in the long-term, the national control command systems in use, and will hence provide a solution to the obsolescence of these legacy systems.
 The deadline is not the same among infrastructure managers.
-In Luxembourg and Switzerland, the replacement is needed in the short run; in Belgium all the former Corridor C lines have been equipped with ERTMS on December 2015.
-In France the national systems still have some time to run and the replacement is not yet necessary.
+In Luxembourg and Switzerland, the replacement is needed in the short-term; in Belgium, on all the former Corridor C lines ERTMS has been put into service before the end of December 2015.
+In France, the national systems are not considered to be at the end of their lifecycle and the replacement is deemed not yet necessary.